Giant asteroid gets badly beaten up for going its own way

 Thankfully, Pallas is big – in fact the third-largest object in the asteroid belt, which is more or less located between the orbits of Jupiter and Mars.

-“Pallas’ orbit implies very high-velocity impacts,” said Dr Michaël Marsset, lead author the paper and a postdoctoral associate in MIT’s Department of Earth, Atmospheric and Planetary Sciences.
+“Pallas’ orbit implies very high-velocity impacts,” said Dr Michael Marsset, lead author of the paper and a postdoctoral associate in MIT’s Department of Earth, Atmospheric and Planetary Sciences.

 “From these images, we can now say that Pallas is the most cratered object that we know of in the asteroid belt.
 It’s like discovering a new world.”